“They are all kind and helpful people and understand people's situation no matter what it is”

 - Support with making the best application to us, including access to workshops on preparing for interviews

-- Exclusive access to the SHU Progress blog which provides updates of relevant additional financial or personal support, as well as more general support throughout the year
+- Exclusive access to the SHU Progress Members' Area which provides updates of relevant additional financial or personal support, as well as more general support throughout the year

-If you are in or leaving care, are estranged from your family, have caring responsibilities, have experienced significant extenuating circumstances, are homeless/at risk of homelessness or are from a refugee/asylum seeking background, SHU Progress also offers additional consideration during the admissions process.
-This means that your personal circumstances will be shared with admissions tutors to consider when making a decision on your application to the university at confirmation or interview offer making stage.
+If you are in or leaving care, are estranged from your family, have caring responsibilities, have experienced significant extenuating circumstances, are homeless/at risk of homelessness, are from a refugee/asylum seeking background, or are from a Black British* background, SHU Progress also offers additional consideration during the admissions process.
+This means we will share with our selectors that you’re on SHU Progress for them to consider when making a decision on your application to the university at confirmation, interview, or offer making stage.
+Please note in order to be eligible for this support, it is important you join SHU Progress before or at the time of submitting your application.
+In line with UCAS’s measures to safeguard bias with the admissions process, we will not disclose the reason you are on the scheme where it relates to your ethnicity.

-You can view this leaflet (PDF, 95.5KB) for more information.
+You can view this leaflet (PDF, 272.9KB) for more information.

 Am I eligible?